themayukhbasu/roe-game-guide/README.md

 > How to change state?

+Before reaching castle level 6, goto map > the state view > all state map.
+You can change state at Castle level 3
-Before reaching castle level 6, goto map > the state view > all state map Find your main state from here, go inside and then click on an empty tile.
+Find your main state from here, go inside and then click on an empty tile.
 You will be given the option of "Change Zone", click it and you will be in the main state.